rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 ```

-Using kubectl we can see that the namespace for our demo (nginx-ingress) now has istio-injection=enabled specified:
+Using `kubectl`, we can see that the namespace for our demo (nginx-ingress) now has `istio-injection=enabled` specified:

 ```
 kubectl get namespacess -A --show-labels